stuart-knock/docs/UserGuide/UserGuide-UI.rst

 	as the logging file and the files used as input and output for the backend server.
 	Please provide here a valid folder path, on a drive which has enough space for storing TVB data.
 	This field will be present on the settings page later on, but you won't be able to change it.
-	In case you are forced to change this path/folder, we recoment that you export your existing projects, stop |TVB|, start it with clean option (and configure new folder) then import your projects back in the system.
+	In case you are forced to change this path/folder, we recommend that you export your existing projects, stop |TVB|, start it with clean option (and configure new folder) then import your projects back in the system.